LAVA-LAB/slurf/README.md

 ## 1. Installation from source

-- Install [Storm](https://www.stormchecker.org/documentation/obtain-storm/build.html) and [Stormpy](https://moves-rwth.github.io/stormpy/installation.html#installation-steps) using the instructions in the documentation.
+- Install [Storm](https://www.stormchecker.org/documentation/obtain-storm/build.html), [pycarl](https://moves-rwth.github.io/pycarl/installation.html#installation-steps) and [stormpy](https://moves-rwth.github.io/stormpy/installation.html#installation-steps) using the instructions in the documentation.
-  Note that one must use the master branches of both tools.
+  Note that one must use the master branches of all three tools.
-  Preferably, install these in a virtual environment.
+  Preferably, install pycarl and stormpy in a virtual environment.

 - Install dependencies: on macOS, tkinter needs to be available.
   It can be installed via [Homebrew](https://brew.sh/):